pamo/pamo.github.io/pages/blog/2016-05-16-donde-esta-la-leche/index.md

 I happened to walk by an ad for a product called [Yogustart](http://www.yogustart.com/#!yogustart/gbomc) which is just powdered yogurt cultures and found a natural foods store called
 [Emporio Natural Free & Lush](https://www.facebook.com/EmporioNaturalFreeAndLush/) near my office that sells it.

-My first experiement gave me a decent result, I heated a liter of non-fat milk in a saucepan and stirred in a satchet of Yogustart to a temperature that felt warm to the touch.
+My first experiment gave me a decent result, I heated a liter of non-fat milk in a saucepan and stirred in a sachet of Yogustart to a temperature that felt warm to the touch.
 I would have heated it to the instructed 110ºF but I've been having a hard time finding kitchen thermometers here too!
 I poured the mixture into a liter jar and put it in an insulated lunch box to rest overnight.
 The result after straining was about a pint of yogurt.